OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 #### 3. Auto code generation

-If all above packages are installed with required versions then code generation will work fine.
-In the OpenSilver version, code generator will work only if  the server side has no "custom generators".
+If all the above packages are installed with the required versions then the code generation will work fine.
+In the OpenSilver version, the code generator will work only if  the server side has no "custom generators".
 You should remove those custom generators or copy/paste the code generated from the Silverlight version of Open RIA Services.

 #### 4. web.config

-If the project contains **web.config**, then go through the web.config and remove any references to System.ServiceModel.DomainServices and add the corresponding references to corresponding OpenRiaServices assemblies instead.
+If the project contains **web.config**, then go through the web.config file and remove any references to System.ServiceModel.DomainServices and add the corresponding references to corresponding OpenRiaServices assemblies instead.

 Here are common entries